Skip to main content

 A Primary ID is an ID with your name and a photo of yourself.

-Updated over a week ago
+Updated this week

-When opening a Stable address, we need to file a USPS 1583 form in order to comply with USPS federal requirements.
-In order to verify your identity, this form requires you provide a Primary ID.
-You do not need to be a US Citizen to open a Stable account, but USPS does require that you provide a passport.
+When opening a Stable address, we need to file a USPS 1583 form to comply with USPS federal requirements.
+To verify your identity, this form requires you to provide a Primary ID.

 Your Primary ID must include your name and a photo of yourself.
 Valid forms of Primary ID include:

-• Driver’s license
+• US Driver's License

 • U.S. Access Card